Birmingham Rideshare Accident Attorney

 Did you or your loved one recently suffer serious injuries in an accident caused by an Uber, Lyft, or other rideshare company driver’s negligence?
 You may have already heard that rideshare injury claims are incredibly complicated.

-However true that might be, in Alabama you are still entitled to compensation when your injuries were caused by another party’s negligence.
+However, in Alabama you are still entitled to compensation when your injuries were caused by another party’s negligence.
 You can get help with every aspect of your case when you retain legal counsel.

 Farris, Riley & Pitt, LLP represents residents of and visitors to Birmingham as well as many other communities in Jefferson County and throughout the state of Alabama.
 Our firm understands that there is often great confusion about which insurance company is liable for damages in these cases, and most will usually transfer blame to another in an effort to avoid paying victims anything.